-Butter is a beautiful thing, but when it's browned, it turns into an intoxicating caramely, nutty substance, with a fragrance that's equally bewitching.
-When you combine this elixir with chocolate chip cookie dough, silly things such as unsuccessful attempts at phyllo dough, or knowing that you'll probably never meet your celebrity crush, are not that big a deal.
-Cookies fix everything. :D
+Butter is a beautiful thing but when it's browned, it turns into an intoxicating caramel-y, nutty substance, with a fragrance that's equally bewitching.
+When you combine this elixir with chocolate chip cookie dough, silly things ensue; attempts at phyllo dough, believing you'll meet your celebrity crush, and holding onto the idea that three cookies will be enough.

 Cook's Illustrated Chocolate Chip Cookies (recipe from Cook's Illustrated magazine)

 1 3/4 cups of unbleached, all purpose flour (8 3/4 ounces)

 1/2 teaspoon of baking Soda